lmc-eu/spirit-design-system/packages/web-react/src/components/Radio/README.md

-# RadioField
+# Radio

-Use RadioField when you have a group of mutually exclusive choices and only one selection from the group is allowed.
+Use Radio when you have a group of mutually exclusive choices and only one selection from the group is allowed.
 It has input and label.
 It can be disabled or have a validation state.
 The label can be hidden.